nathanross/ListUpload/README.md

 * The e-mail address of the group you wish to move e-mails to.
 * The IMAP details of an e-mail account you wish to transfer e-mails from.
-* A google console project set up in the google api console and it's Oauth secrets file. (step-by-step instructions below)
+* A google console project set up in the google api console and it's Oauth secrets file.
-*To give permission in your Google Apps Administrator console for
-	that project to access the Groups Migration API for your Google Apps (step-by-step instructions below)
+* To give permission in your Google Apps Administrator console for that project to access the Groups Migration API for your Google Apps

 # Build